osteele/liquid/README.md

 ## Status

 This library is in its early days.
-IMO it's not sufficiently mature to be worth snapping off a [versioned URL](http://labix.org/gopkg.in).
-In particular, the tag and filter extension API is likely to change.
+The API may still change.

 - [ ] Basics
   - [x] Literals
     - [ ] String Escapes
   - [x] Variables
-  - [ ] Operators (partial)
+  - [x] Operators
   - [x] Arrays
   - [ ] Whitespace Control
 - [ ] Tags